 Got a question not answered here?

-You can email our team or call our Information Line on 01425 481320 for general information or to request hard copies of our publications.
+You can email our team at firstname.lastname@example.org or call our helpline on 0800 652 7330 (between 10am and 3pm) for general information.
 If you are worried about or have a liver disease, speak to your doctor for advice.
 They can refer you to a liver specialist (hepatologist) for more specialist advice if this is necessary.
 If you would like more information on which hospitals have specialist liver services, please contact the British Liver Trust.